Jamie Blanks: Silent Number

 Silent Number was Jamie Blanks' first film.
 The film revolves around a babysitter as she spends the night at a creepy house during an electrical storm.
 During the night, she receives a number of telephone calls from an unidentified caller.
-The voice sounds scared and pleads the babysitter for help.
+The voice sounds scared and pleads with the babysitter for help.
 We eventually discover the calls are not coming from any normal source.

 Silent Number is available to view on YouTube and can be viewed on-site at the VCA library in Melbourne, Australia.
 It may also be available for viewing at some other libraries.